Dmitry Okrest: "Who are your comrades now?"

 Buchenkov’s arrest is another instance of the Russian authorities’ focus on anarchists and anti-fascists

 But Buchenkov remained active.
-Forced to leave , he moved to Moscow in 2009.
+Forced to leave his work in a Nizhny Novgorod university, he moved to Moscow in 2009.
 Following Russia's 2015 economic crisis and multiple economic sanctions after the annexation of Crimea, he decided to publish a free newspaper, which he handed out to people coming to the Russian capital looking for work from the regions.

 Despite the general fatigue of Russia’s civil society, Buchenkov’s case has attracted its attention—the defendant’s lawyer Svetlana Sidorkina is yet to gain access to the case.
 Instead, at the first hearing, Buchenkov was represented by a legal aid lawyer appointed by the Interior Ministry, who had previously worked as a police investigator in Siberia.
 More than 70 legal professionals have since signed an open letter questioning this behaviour.